anupmehta702/paint/README.md

 Concerns/Potential Issues
 DrawObjectFactory must be static.
-BucketFill also categorized under Draw.
+BucketFill also categorized under CanvasException.
+Treated canvas creation as separate command .
+Did not have command for every operation .Instead had only one command which took care of all operation

 TODO
-Create canvas object with height & Width InputCommandException write logic in handler
+Create canvas object with height & Width OutOfBoundaryException write logic in handler
 Test case for execute method in Paint rename Draw and execute method